Robert Z'Dar: Acting career

 Eventually Z'Dar moved to Los Angeles to pursue a career in acting.
-His first feature film appearance was in the women in prison film Hellhole (1985).
-He appeared in several more films in close succession, including Hot Chili (1985), The Night Stalker (1987), Cherry 2000 (1987), The Killing Game (1988), and Grotesque (1988).
+His first feature-film appearance was in the exploitation women-in-prison film Hellhole (1985).
+He appeared in several more films in close succession, including Hot Chili (also 1985), The Night Stalker, Cherry 2000 (both 1987), The Killing Game, and Grotesque (both 1988).

-Z'Dar's name became recognizable when he played Matt Cordell in 1988's Maniac Cop, a film about a back from the dead hero NYPD cop turned evil avenger who brutally murders people.
+Z'Dar's name became recognizable when he played Matt Cordell in 1988's Maniac Cop, a film about a back-from-the-dead hero NYPD cop turned evil avenger, who brutally murders people.
 Z'Dar reprised his role in the 1990 sequel and Badge of Silence (1993).

 It was perhaps Z'Dar's performance in Maniac Cop that landed him the role of "Face" in 1989's Tango & Cash, alongside action stars Sylvester Stallone and Kurt Russell.
-He went on to appear in films such as Killing American Style (1988), The Final Sanction (1990), A Gnome Named Gnorm (1990), Beastmaster 2: Through the Portal of Time (1991), Mobsters (1991), Samurai Cop (1991), Return to Frogtown (1993), Marching Out of Time (1993), Death from Above (2011), Meltdown (2009) and Easter Sunday (2014).
+He went on to appear in films such as Killing American Style (1988), The Final Sanction, A Gnome Named Gnorm (both 1990), Beastmaster 2: Through the Portal of Time, Mobsters, Samurai Cop (all 1991), Return to Frogtown, Marching Out of Time (both 1993), Death from Above (2011), Meltdown (2009), and Easter Sunday (2014).

 Robert Z'Dar appeared in more than 121 films and television episodes, with at least one film appearance per year in 27 of the last 29 years of his career (missing only 1986 and 2001).
 He continued making at least one film every year despite a serious back injury he suffered in 2002 on a movie set.
-Two of Z'Dar's films, Soultaker (1990) and Future War (1997) appeared in season 10 of Mystery Science Theater 3000, increasing his renown somewhat.
+Two of Z'Dar's films, Soultaker (1990) and Future War (1997), appeared in season 10 of Mystery Science Theater 3000, increasing his renown somewhat.

 In 2012, he was inducted to International Indie Filmmakers Hall of Fame at The Indie Gathering film festival.

 Death

 While appearing at Pensacon in Pensacola, Florida, Z'Dar was hospitalized for chest pains.
-He seemed to recover, but subsequently went into cardiac arrest and died on March 30, 2015, one month after his hospitalization.
+He seemed to recover, but subsequently went into cardiac arrest and died on March 30, 2015 at the age of 64, one month after his hospitalization.
+He had previously battled throat cancer, and heart failure.